Seeking music edge, Apple buys song recognition app Shazam

 But Shazam has struggled to find a way to make money off its technology, even as it said that it had reached one billion downloads on smartphones last year.

-Shazam only recently announced it had become profitable, thanks to advertising and steering traffic to other sites such as Spotify and Apple Music.
+Shazam only recently said it had become profitable thanks to advertising and to steering traffic to other sites such as Spotify and Apple Music.

-The world's most valuable publicly traded company, Apple earns most of its revenue from iPhones but has also found it vital to be seen on the cutting edge culturally.

-Apple, which revolutionised online music a generation earlier with iTunes, in 2015 launched Apple Music as the market turns to streaming, which offers unlimited on-demand listening.
+Apple, which revolutionized online music a generation earlier with iTunes, in 2015 launched Apple Music as the market turns to streaming, which offers unlimited on-demand listening.

 Apple said in September that the service had more than 30 million subscribers - a quick rise, but still trailing Spotify.

-Spotify - which has emphasised a barebones, user-friendly interface instead of unique features - said it had 60 million paying users as of July and 80 million more on its free tier.
+Spotify - which has emphasized a bare-bones, user-friendly interface instead of unique features - said it had 60 million paying users as of July and 80 million more on its free tier.

 And with streaming experiencing rapid growth, competition has become even fiercer.